 As seen from the mid-northern hemisphere (45N) one would expect to see approximately 7 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
-Evening rates would be near 2 per hour.
-As seen from the tropical southern latitudes (25S), morning rates would be near 9 per hour as seen from rural observing sites and 3 per hour during the evening hours.
+Evening rates would be near 1 per hour.
+As seen from the tropical southern latitudes (25S), morning rates would be near 8 per hour as seen from rural observing sites and 2 per hour during the evening hours.
 Locations between these two extremes would see activity between the listed figures.
+Evening rates are reduced due to moonlight.